Healthcare Georgia (GA) Rank #27 of 50

 90th Percentile $118,584

 The largest employment areas for occupational therapists in Georgia include Atlanta, Augusta, Savannah, and Columbus.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Occupational Therapist in Georgia